georgik/esp32-memory-limit/docs/README.md

 ### 03-try-reserve
 - Use try_reserve to acquire memory
 - Run: `cargo run --example 03-try-reserve`
-- Result: **WARN** Problem detected - memory is not returned back when variable leaves the scope
+- Result: Possibility to handle error
 - Output message: `Not enough memory to allocate`

 ### 04-stack